 In this article, we will talk about foreign investment in Saudi Arabia.
 Saudi Arabia is becoming a larger and more important element of the developing markets equities investment universe.
 Consequently, bringing structural transformation as well as cyclical tailwinds.
 Let us see:

-1. Attracting foreign investment in Saudi Arabia
+1. Attracting FDI in Saudi Arabia

 According to a top official, Saudi Arabia is optimistic that it can draw sufficient substantial investment to make meaningful progress on the economic diversification of the largest oil exporter in the world.

 In the words of Faisal Alibrahim, Saudi Minister of Economy and Planning; the kingdom’s access to natural assets, regulatory improvements, and its primarily youthful population are among the “so many facilitators that can attract a lot of partners.”

 In an interview conducted on the outskirts of the World Economic Forum’s annual conference in Davos, Switzerland, Alibrahim stated; “We have the right kind of market incentives, governance, and procedures.
 This in order to attract the appropriate kind of investors for the correct type of returns for them as associates.”

 2. Learn about the regulatory changes to bring foreign direct investment in Saudi Arabia